 MARA: I did, yes.
 We all went to school together.
 We were all friends with his sister.

-JUAN GONZÁLEZ: I would like to bring your lawyer Steve Cohen into the conversation.
+JUAN GONZÁLEZ: I’d like to bring in your lawyer, Steve Cohen, into the conversation.
 Mr. Cohen, your response to the judge’s sentence?
-Also, you have said that the crimes Belter committed were far worse than what he pleaded to.
+And also, could you talk about how — you’ve said that the crimes Belter committed were far worse than what he pleaded to.
 How was this plea deal developed?

-Well, they agreed to it, he violated the terms of probation and nothing happened.
-I was getting calls from my client and her parents and the other victims and their parents saying, “Hey, we just saw Chris Belter at this location doing this, that or the other thing.
-He is in violation of probation.”
+Well, they agreed to it, he violated the terms of probation, and nothing happened.
+I was getting calls from my client and her parents and the other victims and their parents saying, “Hey, we just saw Chris Belter, you know, at this location doing this, that or the other thing.
+He’s in violation of probation.”
 So I sent a letter back in August of 2020 to the probation officer and to the district attorney, Caroline Wojtaszek.
-I said, “Look, these are violations.
-I have screenshots of a drug transaction he just engaged in.
-Allegedly.
-That is what was provided to me; I’m providing it to you.”
+And I said, “Look, these are violations.
+I have screenshots of a drug transaction he just engaged in — you know, allegedly.
+That’s what was provided to me; I’m providing it to you.”
 Not a single call back.
-When the probation officer testified on his behalf at the sentencing here, it was among the most bizarre things I have seen in my 30-plus years of practicing law.
+When the probation officer testified on his behalf at this sentencing here, it was the most — among the most bizarre things I’ve seen in my 30-plus years of practicing law.

-JUAN GONZÁLEZ: Mr. Cohen, you said that if Belter was not a rich white kid from a privileged background and influential family, he would be in prison right now.
+JUAN GONZÁLEZ: And, Mr. Cohen, you said that if Belter was not a rich white kid from a privileged background and influential family, he’d be in prison right now.
 Could you talk about his family and even the role of his parents in some of these incidents?

-STEVEN COHEN: His parents are very privileged.
+STEVEN COHEN: Well, his parents are very privileged.
 His father is a very successful attorney.
-His father does not live with Christopher.
-This is really on the mother Tricia Vacanti and the stepfather Gary Sullo and the neighbor Jessica Long.
-Chris Belter, Sr. does not live at the house that has come to be known as the Lewiston Party House.
+His father doesn’t live with Christopher.
+This is really on the mother, Tricia Vacanti, and stepfather, Gary Sullo, and the neighbor, Jessica Long.
+Chris Belter Sr. doesn’t live at the house that’s come to be known as the Lewiston “party house.”
 It’s a mansion of impressive proportions.

-I can tell you having practiced for decades, an African American, a Hispanic, a Native American, a Muslim defendant who was found guilty or pleaded guilty to these crimes, would absolutely and appropriately be in prison.
-Chris Belter’s mother is a lawyer, Tricia Vacanti.
-Father is a lawyer.
+And I can tell you, having practiced for decades, an African American, a Hispanic, a Native American, a Muslim defendant who was found guilty or pleaded guilty to these crimes would absolutely and appropriately be in prison.
+Chris Belter’s mother is a lawyer, Tricia Vacanti; father is a lawyer.
 The stepfather is a businessman, a very successful businessman.
-I have to believe that that is what played a role in this.
+And I have to believe that that’s what played a role in this.

-To get the probation officer to testify, to say, “Yeah, he violated probation but we are not advocating for prison time,” is shocking to me.
-The therapist who was asked to evaluate Chris Belter, an expert, Dr. David Heffler, he is renowned as an expert in criminal sexual conduct and rehabilitation and recidivism, he testified—right in open court, he said, “This man is likely to reoffend.”
-Then he was asked, “Is it in Chris Belter’s best interest to go to prison?”
-He honestly responded, “In Chris Belter’s best interest?
-No. No, Chris Belter, after ten years of therapy and libido-reducing drugs, may be able to be cured.”
+I mean, to get the probation officer to testify, to say, “Yeah, he violated probation, but we’re not pushing — we’re not advocating for prison time,” is shocking to me.
+You know, the therapist who was asked to evaluate Chris Belter, an expert, Dr. David Heffler, he’s renowned as an expert in criminal sexual conduct and rehabilitation and recidivism, he testified, right in open court.
+He said, “This man is likely to reoffend.”
+And then he was asked, “Well, is it in Chris Belter’s best interest to go to prison?”
+And he honestly responded, “In Chris Belter’s best interest?
+No. No, Chris Belter, after 10 years of therapy and libido-reducing drugs, may be able to be cured.”
 And the judge hung his hat on that.
-This shouldn’t be about what is in Chris Belter’s best interest.
-It should be about justice for the victims and secondarily protecting society from someone who the court’s own expert Dr. Heffler said is likely to reoffend.
+This shouldn’t be about what’s in Chris Belter’s best interest; should be about justice for the victims and, secondarily, protecting society from someone who the court’s own expert, Dr. Heffler, said is likely to reoffend.

-AMY GOODMAN: To be clear, his mother and others have been charged, is that right, in aiding and abetting, giving some of the young people drugs, alcohol?
-And they have pleaded not guilty but are they going to trial?
+AMY GOODMAN: Now, to be clear, his mother and others have been charged, is that right, in aiding and abetting, giving some of the young people drugs, alcohol?
+And they’ve pleaded not guilty, but they’re going to — are they going to trial?

-STEVEN COHEN: Well, they were charged with this two years ago and so far nothing has happened.
-I have gone up to the Lewiston Town Court to watch the proceedings to see if anything would happen with these people and it continues to get adjourned and adjourned and adjourned.
-They seem to be evading the criminal justice system as well.
+STEVEN COHEN: Well, they were charged with this two years ago, and so far nothing has happened.
+I’ve gone up to the Lewiston Town Court to watch the proceedings to see if anything would happen with these people, and it continues to get adjourned and adjourned and adjourned.
+So, they seem to be evading the criminal justice system, as well.

-JUAN GONZÁLEZ: You’re familiar with Judge Murphy.
-Could you talk about him and the interactions you have had with him or other lawyers have had with him in the past in cases?
+JUAN GONZÁLEZ: And I wanted to ask you — you’re familiar with Judge Murphy.
+Could you talk about him and the interactions you’ve had with him or other lawyers have had with him in the past in cases?

-STEVEN COHEN: I will be perfectly honest with you: Judge Murphy has always been an excellent judge.
-I have been before His Honor in criminal cases, in civil cases, in pistol permit revocation cases and he has always been a good judge to be in front of.
+STEVEN COHEN: I’ll be perfectly honest with you: Judge Murphy has always been an excellent judge.
+I have been before His Honor in criminal cases, in civil cases, in pistol permit revocation cases, and he has always been a good judge to be in front of.
 He does the right thing, typically.
 I don’t know what happened here.
 I can’t figure it out.

-AMY GOODMAN: The Buffalo News had a powerful editorial where they asked, “Does anyone remember any poor Black defendants being treated so kindly for serial sexual abuse?”
-They went on to say, “Nor is this the first time Murphy” — that’s the judge — “bent over backward for Belter.
-Earlier this year, in considering how to respond to a previous violation of his probation, Murphy prohibited the media from using Belter’s name even though it had already been reported and could easily be found on Internet searches.”
-What is with him and Belter?
-Belter is 20 years old.
+AMY GOODMAN: The Buffalo News had a powerful editorial where they asked, “Does anyone remember any poor, Black defendants being treated so kindly for serial sexual abuse?”
+And they went on to say, “Nor is this the first time Murphy” — that’s the judge — “bent over backward for Belter.
+Earlier this year, in considering how to respond to a previous violation of his probation, Murphy prohibited the media from using Belter’s name, even though it had already been reported and could easily be found on internet searches.
+What is it with him and Belter?”
+I mean, Belter is 20 years old.

-AMY GOODMAN: I wanted to go back to the Buffalo News and that editorial that they wrote condemning the judge’s decision to not sentence this serial rapist to prison.
-They said, “Murphy is not the first judge to value the prospects of promising young rapists over the suffering of their victims.”
-Mara, you have said you believe your voice is powerful.
+AMY GOODMAN: I wanted to go back to The Buffalo News and that editorial that they wrote condemning the judge’s decision to not sentence this serial rapist to prison.
+They said, “Murphy isn’t the first judge to value the prospects of promising young rapists over the suffering of their victims.”
+Mara, you’ve said you believe your voice is powerful.
 How do you hope to inspire other young survivors?
-Have you and the other young women, again who were raped and sexually abused at the age of 15 and 16, have you brought a civil lawsuit against Christopher Belter and his family?
+And have you and the other young women, again, who were raped and sexually abused at the age of 15 and 16, have you brought a civil lawsuit against Christopher Belter and his family?

 MARA: We have.
 There’s two of the victims who have, but not all four of us.
-As for my voice, this was not just a disappointment to me.
+And as for my voice, this was not just a disappointment to me.
 The outcome of this case was a disappointment to victims across the country.
 This is not just about the Belter case anymore.
 This is about all of the Christopher Belters in our country and all of the victims of them.
-There needs to be a change, otherwise what is the point in victims coming forward?
-This sentencing is telling rapists it’s okay to rape and telling victims that there is no point in coming forward.
+And there needs to be a change; otherwise, what’s the point in victims coming forward?
+This sentencing is telling rapists it’s OK to rape and telling victims that there’s no point in coming forward.

-AMY GOODMAN: I want to thank you both for being with us.
-Mara, you are remarkably brave and we thank you for talking to us today.
+AMY GOODMAN: Well, I want to thank you both for being with us.
+Mara, you are remarkably brave, and we thank you for talking to us today.
 We are talking to Mara, who was in the courtroom when the sentence of no jail was handed down.
 She is a rape survivor.
-And we have been joined by her lawyer Steven M. Cohen, civil rights lawyer with HoganWillig law firm.
+And we’ve been joined by her lawyer, Steven M. Cohen, civil rights lawyer with HoganWillig law firm.